lasobrie/lasobrie.github.io/_pages/research.md

 ## Working Papers
-- Conceptual working papers

-    1. A Problem Type Taxonomy using Donebedian's Structure-Process-Outcome Model.
+- A Problem Type Taxonomy using Donebedian's Structure-Process-Outcome Model.

-- Methodological working papers

-    1. Making a CASE for Ensembles that Learn from Operational Context.
+- Making a CASE for Ensembles that Learn from Operational Context.

-    2. Measuring and explaining efficiency of decision-making units in cooperative settings.
+- Measuring and explaining efficiency of decision-making units in cooperative settings.

-- Empirical working papers

-    1. Who You Call Matters: A Causal Machine Learning-Based Decision Support System for Sickness Prevention in Home Care.
+- Who You Call Matters: A Causal Machine Learning-Based Decision Support System for Sickness Prevention in Home Care.

 ## Research Ethics
+- IRB25-1137: *The Future of Next: Empowering Youth in Decision Science and Human-Automation Interactions Through "STEMkits"*
 - IRB24-1363: *The Impact of Role Changes on Human Factors, Organizational Learning and Operational Outcomes in Socio-Technical Systems*
 - CITI Social and Behavioral Research (SBR) Certification
 - UG-EB 2024-C: *Assessment of Mental Workload, Situational Awareness, Stress and Errors in Railway Traffic Control Centers*
 - UG-EB 2023-Q: *Interviews on Decision Support in Traffic Control Centers*

 ## Conference Participations
 - North Atlantic Productivity Workshop, 2025 (Arlington, Virginia, USA).